 Additionally, there are the pre-set workouts.
 You can choose between; 3 interval, 4 custom, 5 weight control, 6 train, 3 quick goal and 4 heart rate/health programs.
 You can select a certain category by pressing the programs button and choose your workout.

 Furthermore, there are 4 user profiles.
 This allows you to save the results of each workout.
 You can review information like; height, weight and lap distance.

 If keeping track of your progress is something you really like, then you can use Schwinn Connect to check your overall workout results and share your results with MyFitnessPal.
 Be aware of the fact that you’ll have to upload the workout results on a computer or laptop after you have exported the results from the treadmill through the USB port onto a USB flash drive.

 Easy of assembly 3.5/5

 The assembly might not be the first thing you think about when choosing a treadmill, but it’s obviously essential before you can start your first workout.

 Luckily, a big part of the 870 is already pre-assembled.
 However, there are still a few parts that need to be attached to the base unit.
 In order to do this, you’ll need to make use of the included screws and washers.
 In total there are 13 assembly steps.

 However, this model has a 4 cell SoftTrak cushioning system, a 1 ply (layered) belt and 20- by 55-inch tread belt.
-Which might make this treadmill a less compelling choice for runners.
+Which might make this model a less compelling treadmill for runners.

 ProForm Pro 1000